 Mathematical Beauty Measure

-A Mathematical Beauty Measure is a beauty measure for mathematical concepts.
+A Mathematical Beauty Measure is a beauty measure that quantifies aesthetic qualities in mathematical structures, mathematical theorems, mathematical proofs, or mathematical theories.

 - ...